Is Puerto Vallarta Safe to Travel Right Now?

 Is Puerto Vallarta safe for female travelers?

 Puerto Vallarta is extremely safe for female travelers, even if you’re traveling alone.
 If you’re not used to traveling alone, it’s one of the best cities to push yourself out of your comfort zone.
-There are some extra precautions you should take if you’re a solo female traveler.
-I’ll list a few of these below.

 - Try to partner up with other solo female travelers.
-Puerto Vallarta gets a lot of tourists from all over the world so it’ll be quite easy for you to find someone.
+Puerto Vallarta gets a lot of tourists from all over the world, so it’ll be quite easy for you to find someone.

 - Look for the best place to stay in the city.
 Choose a hotel with great security and location.